Are you one of the estimated 100,000 people in the U.S. suffering from Scleroderma?

 For this reason, many traditional life insurers will DECLINE coverage.

-We already know this so we would recommend alternative types of life insurance policies that could accommodate Sine Sclerosis sufferers, at a reasonable price.
+As a result I would recommend alternative types of life insurance policies that could accommodate Sine Sclerosis sufferers, at a reasonable price.

 What can it hurt to get expert advice at no cost to you?